 Reserve a group study room

-The number of study rooms is limited and we want to make them available to as many students as possible.
-Please review the guidelines below before making your reservation.
+We want to make these rooms available to as many students as possible.
 If your request violates any of these guidelines, it will be cancelled.

 - Any current MIT student, faculty or staff may reserve a group study room.

-- Priority is given to groups of two or more – single users can be “bumped” for groups.
+- Priority is given to groups of two or more – single users can be “bumped”.

 - Rooms may be reserved for a maximum of 3 hours at a time.